 The Marinosolv® technology opens up far-reaching possibilities for a wide range of different substances.
 Marinosolv® is compatible with applications in sensitive tissue such as nose, eyes and lungs.
-It provides a non-irritating, safe and effective way to deliver hardly soluble active compounds to the nasal and oral mucosa and the respiratory tract.
+It provides a non-irritating, safe and effective way to deliver hardly soluble active compounds to the nasal and oral mucosa, the eyes and the respiratory tract.
 Compound classes tested with Marinosolv® include steroids such as Budesonide or Fluticasone propionate as well as the immunosuppressant Tacrolimus.

 Marinosolv® facilitates drug delivery of organic compounds that can currently only be delivered as a suspension, thus unlocking new possibilities in treating a multitude of diseases.